Tocharians: Tarim mummies

 The oldest of the Tarim mummies, bodies preserved by the desert conditions, date from 2000 BC and were found on the eastern edge of the Tarim Basin.

 The mummies have been described as being both "Caucasoid" and "Mongoloid", and mixed-race individuals are also observed.
 The mummies were found with plaid-woven tapestries that are notably similar to the weaving pattern of the "tartan" style of the Hallstatt culture of central Europe, associated with Celts; the wool used in the tapestries was found to come from sheep with European ancestry.

 It is unknown whether the mummies are connected with the frescoes painted at Tocharian sites more than two millennia later, which also depict some figures with light hair color.
-However, genetic studies have failed to find a direct link between the mummies and the Tocharians.

 A genetic study of remains from the oldest layer of the Xiaohe Cemetery found that the maternal lineages were a mixture of east and west Eurasian types, while all the paternal lineages were of west Eurasian type.

-A genomic study published in 2021 found that the Tarim mummies were unrelated to Afanasievo populations and instead were primarily of Ancient North Eurasian ancestry.
+A genomic study published in 2021 found that while contemporaneous populations in Dzungaria to the north had Afanasievo ancestry, the Tarim mummies were unrelated to Afanasievo populations and instead were an isolated local population of Ancient North Eurasian ancestry.

 The demographic make-up of the Tarim Basin evolved from the Late Bronze Age, particularly in the western part.
 Inhabitants of a Late Bronze Age site in the far west of the Tarim Basin, dated 1600 to 1400 BC, were overwhelmingly descended from Sintashta and Andronovo populations.